MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/test-that-my-application-handles-throttling-properly.md

 ## Test correct backing off with the `Retry-After` header

-When throttling requests, many APIs use the `Retry-After` response header to instruct the app to back-off for a specific amount of time.
+Many APIs use the `Retry-After` response header to instruct the app to back-off for a specific amount of time.
 When simulating throttling responses using Dev Proxy, you can either configure the `Retry-After` header to a static value, or use a dynamic value that tests if your app is waiting as instructed before calling the API again.

 To configure the `Retry-After` header to a static value, add the header to your throttling response: